-A non-empty subset of a complete metric space cannot be meager.
+A non-empty complete metric space cannot be meager.

 The Baire Category Theorem is used in functional analysis to prove the Open Mapping Theorem, Closed Graph Theorem, and Uniform Boundedness Principle.
 See this page for some other interesting applications (my personal favorite being the fact that the field is not complete).
 The Baire Category Theorem will make a guest appearance below in our discussion of Cremer points for complex dynamical systems.